alaluma/Predicting-Salary/README.md

   * How do I break into the field?
   * What are the placement and salaries of those who attended a coding bootcamp?
   * How well can we predict an individual's salary?
 What aspects correlate well to salary?
   * How well can we predict an individual's job satisfaction?
-What aspects correlate well to job satisfaction?
+What aspects correlate well to job satisfaction?\

+We will be using dataset from stackoverflow developer survey taken in 2017 to answer the questions presented above.